-Nowadays more and more companies realize the importance of digital transformation, that lead to an increasing extent of a demand for an “ad hoc” specialists, who could integrate innovative technologies into business processes and take the company to a new level.
-These special employees called the Chief Digital Officer or CDO.
+Nowadays, more and more companies realize the importance of digital transformation.
+This need leads to an increasing extent of a demand for an “ad hoc” specialists, who could integrate innovative technologies into business processes and take the company to a new level.
+These particular employees called the Chief Digital Officer or CDO.

 Companies that are looking for a worthy specialist should struggle for candidates who best match their strategic goals, the digital business model, advanced digital capabilities, and operations.
-In general, this is a difficult task; as the CDO must understand the intricacies of the business, have excellent management skills and leadership qualities, as well as have a grip of steel, necessary to implement such a large-scale transformation.
+In general, this is a difficult task.
+The CDO must understand the intricacies of the business, have excellent management skills and leadership qualities, as well as have a grip of steel, necessary to implement such a large-scale transformation.

 The number of companies requiring a competent CDO exceeds the number of qualified candidates.
-To attract the best specialists, companies must define their strategy, management model and transformational plan, which will allow the CDO accomplishing its tasks successfully.
+To attract the best specialists, companies must define their strategy, management model, and transformational plan, which will allow the CDO to accomplish their tasks.

-The second type is the "Creative Destroyer".
+The second type is "Creative Destroyer."
 Such a person has a more practical approach to the continuous development of new digital technologies, as well as to the business models.
-It is especially useful for companies that have faced with the collapse of the existing business model, the state of stagnation or requiring major business process changes.
+It is especially useful for companies that have faced with the collapse of the existing business model, the state of stagnation, or requiring significant business process changes.

-The fourth is an "Innovative Technologist" - a type that promotes the use of new technologies, providing a technological basis for digital business models, increasing internal efficiency and seeking ways to reduce costs.
+The fourth is an "Innovative Technologist."
+This type promotes the use of new technologies, providing a technological basis for digital business models, increasing internal efficiency, and seeking ways to reduce costs.
 It is mainly in demand in production companies for further optimization of supply chains and integration of digital technologies for such key stages as design and prototyping.

-Conditional divide by types does not mean that the company should choose a CDO of a certain type.
-Its role depends on the needs and specifics of the company and can combine features of several types.
+Conditional divide by types does not mean that the company should choose a CDO of a particular type.
+Its role depends on the needs and specifics of the company and can combine features of various kinds.

-Digital transformation is not just a technological trend - it is the transformation of society, the economy and the way of thinking in general.
-It requires large-scale and internal transformations.
+Digital transformation is not just a technological trend - it is the transformation of society, the economy, and the way of thinking in general.
+It requires large-scale and internal changes.
 The task of CDO is to make these transformations as quickly and efficiently as possible in all possible ways.